 The buddy system worked well in grade school, when students were encouraged to pair off to make unfamiliar situations easier to navigate.
-And as it turns out, it's still one of the top ways to help new employees make a smooth transition to their new jobs.
+As it turns out, it's still one of the top ways to help new employees make a smooth transition to their new jobs.
 Employers and employees say being assigned a buddy or mentor to provide guidance or support is a top contributor to successful onboarding.
 Employers underestimate the extent to which employees want to connect with coworkers during onboarding, particularly through meetings with peers and broader staff.
-Connecting employees with others during onboarding could go a long way in solidifying the employee's relationship with the company.
-In addition, 60% of employees feel it's important for companies to take time to effectively orient new employees to the policies, benefits, and culture of the company.
-They particularly want to understand company goals and work hours.
+Connecting employees with others during onboarding could go a long way in solidifying their relationship with the company.
+In addition, the 2016 ADP Employee Engagement study states that 60% of employees feel it's important for companies to take time to effectively orient new employees to the policies, benefits, and culture of the company.
+In particular, they want to understand company goals and work hours.
 Therefore, when work hours have not been set out in detail during the interview phase, a discussion about work hours during onboarding becomes even more important.